j-ferber/dsd-final-project/README.md

 For the ball movement, we edited the "mball" process for inside the bat_n_ball file.
 From the original file, we had to change the original ball logic to account for the bats being on the sides.
 Additionally, the movement would have the change off the walls since the left and right wall resulted in the game ending.

 - The approach we took for the ball movement is as follows:
   - If game was restarted with the button, then set the ball_y_motion and ball_x_motion based on the current ball speed.
 Reset the doubleScore flag and set game_on to be '1'.
+The ball speed was also set based on the current number of switches flipped and their significance, with SW4 causing the greatest increase in speed out of all the switches.
   - If the ball hit the top wall, then the ball_y_motion would be set to a positive ball speed to make it travel downwards.
   - If the ball hit the bottom wall, then the ball_y-_motion would be set to a negative ball speed to make it travel upwards.
   - If the ball hit the right wall, which is when player 1 scores, then the score1 count would increase and update the player 1 score.
 The double hit flag would also be set to '1' to prevent the score from counting more than once.